 Will silver follow gold?

 The gold-to-silver ratio is over 80:1 right now and for the whole of the 20th century, the average silver-to-gold ratio is 47:1.
 Silver is already below its 2016 high and is currently battling its 200-day moving average.
 That’s fine with me.
 Silver always lags and underperforms gold until gold gains momentum or breaks key resistance.
 A major breakout in gold this year could have a major effect on silver’s price.

 If and when silver breaks its 2017 highs, we can declare its bear market over (in terms of time).
 Silver has often rebounded after long and bad bear markets.

 Is silver undervalued?

-In my opinion silver is highly undervalued and thus, silver could over perform gold this year.
+In my opinion, silver is highly undervalued, and thus, silver could outperform gold this year.
 I expect silver to gain 30 to 50 cents as soon as the gold rally starts.
 And if silver gains momentum it could actually reach the $20 mark by the end of the year.